ncatlab/nlab-content/pages/9/5/5/6/26559/content.md

 Specifically, [[su(n)|$\mathfrak{su}(n)$]] ($n \geq 2$) is not a [[nilpotent Lie algebra]], which relates to the fact that flux quantization as discussed here --- while it does apply to non-linear/non-abelian higher Bianchi identities such as for the [[supergravity C-field|C-field]] --- does not apply directly to [[Yang-Mills theory]] with gauge Lie algebra [[su(n)|$\mathfrak{su}(n)$]] (or other [[classical Lie algebras]]).
 \end{remark}

+\linebreak

+We now explain all this in more detail.

+\linebreak

 ## Flux densities and Brane sources
  {#FluxDensitiesAndBraneSources}

+### Ordinary electromagnetic flux and its "branes"
+ {#OrdinaryElectromagneticFluxAndItsBranes}

-Faraday observed "lines of force" -- now called *flux of the magnetic field* -- to concentrate towards the poles of rod magnets:
+Faraday observed "lines of force" -- now called *flux of the magnetic field* -- concentrating towards the *poles* of rod magnets:

 \begin{imagefromfile}
     "file_name": "GeomPhys-FaradayIronFilings-240124.jpg",